-- 6.6 Importance of Monitoring and Evaluation - The Combined Authority is committed to effective monitoring and evaluation so that it is able to: - □ Provide local accountability to the public by demonstrating the impact of locally devolved funding and the associated benefits being achieved. - Provide accountability to Government and comply with external scrutiny requirements i.e. to satisfy conditions of the Devolution Deal.
-Specifically, the Monitoring and Evaluation Framework will be used to demonstrate local progress and delivery to senior government officials and Minsters who are ultimately accountable to parliament for devolved funds. - Understand the effectiveness of policies or investments and to justify reinvestment or modify or seek alternative policy.
+- 6.6 Importance of Monitoring and Evaluation - The Combined Authority is committed to effective monitoring and evaluation so that it is able to: ☐ Provide local accountability to the public by demonstrating the impact of locally devolved funding and the associated benefits being achieved. ☐ Provide accountability to Government and comply with external scrutiny requirements i.e. to satisfy conditions of the Devolution Deal.
+Specifically, the Monitoring and Evaluation Framework will be used to demonstrate local progress and delivery to senior government officials and Minsters who are ultimately accountable to parliament for devolved funds. ☐ Understand the effectiveness of policies or investments and to justify reinvestment or modify or seek alternative policy.
 The Monitoring and Evaluation Framework provides a feedback loop for the Authority and relevant stakeholders.
-This includes performance measurement on the impact of outcomes from specific funding programmes which the Combined Authority is the Accountable Body. - Develop an evidence base for input into future business cases and for developing future funding submissions.
-The Monitoring and Evaluation Framework will collect, collate and analyse data which can be utilised for future work and especially in relation to economic impact of particular interventions creating 'benchmarks'. - ^{6.6.1} Lessons learnt from evaluation will be report to the Combined Authority Board and across the governance framework as required.
+This includes performance measurement on the impact of outcomes from specific funding programmes which the Combined Authority is the Accountable Body. □ Develop an evidence base for input into future business cases and for developing future funding submissions.
+The Monitoring and Evaluation Framework will collect, collate and analyse data which can be utilised for future work and especially in relation to economic impact of particular - 6.6.1 Lessons learnt from evaluation will be report to the Combined Authority Board and across the governance framework as required. - The Assurance Framework itself will undergo annual review by the Audit & Governance Committee.